o3de/o3de.org/content/docs/user-guide/gems/reference/terrain/layer_spawner.md

 ### GetPriority

-Retrieves the entity's local and world transforms.
+Retrieves the terrain layer priority.

 **Parameters**
 Layer \[out\] - Index of the Layer Priority setting (Foreground is 0).